 Generic USB Hub driver issues are not very uncommon and of late users of Windows 7, 8, and 10 including Windows XP and Vista users have had cause to complain about generic hub driver issues.
 In this short article, you will learn the process to fix this issue for free without the need to pay a dime to any system technician.
 We’ve got you covered.

 When it comes to USB Hubs three different hub types come to mind.
-A root hub, a powered hub and a self powered hub.
+A root hub, a powered hub, and a self-powered hub.
 These hubs all have different capabilities but used for the same purpose which is to connect USB drives to a phone or computer.
-A Generic USB hub can be found in the Device Manager of your PC and what it does really is to split a single USB port into several ports as large as four to seven different ports.
-With a Generic USB hub you can connect your PC to several devices at once.
-While this feature saves you the stress of connecting and removing different drives, one major weakness it has is that devices connected through it cannot draw power of more than 100mAH.
+A Generic USB hub can be found in the Device Manager of your PC and what it does is to split a single USB port into several ports as large as four to seven different ports.
+With a Generic USB hub, you can connect your PC to several devices at once.
+While this feature saves you the stress of connecting and removing different drives, one major weakness it has is that devices connected through it cannot draw the power of more than 100mAH.
 This can be a major problem that may lead to graver complications.

 When it comes to USB Hubs, there are 3 common hub types.

 All the above three hubs have different capabilities.
 But one thing is common about all of them - they all expand a single USB port into several so that you can connect more USB drives to a phone or computer.

 A Generic USB hub gives you the leeway to connect to numerous computers simultaneously.